Deep Dives

 - Cache Invalidation: Use TTL or event-based invalidation

-In each case, you can either cache the response in memory or in a distributed cache like Redis or a CDN.
+In each case, you can either cache the response in memory or in a distributed cache like Redis.

 Scaling an API Gateway